By George Nicola (Expert Stager)

 Potential buyers must be able to envision taking a shower in your bathroom.
-Mould in the grout is easy to fix, and repainting the bathroom does wonder.
-The cost to upgrade the cabinet knobs and handles, lighting appliances, fixtures, and installing a brand-new toilet seat are low and payback enormous.
+Mould in the grout is easy to fix, and repainting the bathroom does is wonders.
+In addition, the cost of upgrading the cabinet knobs and handles, lighting appliances, fixtures, and installing a brand-new toilet seat is low and has enormous payback.

 It generally costs no less than $3-4,000 to do a decent bathroom upgrade; furthermore, it can cost considerably more if you have an expensive taste.
-It is crucial to work out a budget and stay on track, as most upgrades money has a habit of running amok.
+Therefore, it is crucial to work out a budget and stay on track, as most upgrades money has a habit of running amok.

 Landscaping and painting

 Landscaping and exterior painting add excellent curb appeal.
-Remember that the outside area of your home will give your buyer the first reactions.
+Remember that the outside area of your home will give your buyer the first reaction.
 Make those first impressions count.